8.4 miles SW of Tiverton

 Sleeps 2 people

-Luxury Shepherd's Hut in Devon: Ever felt the need to check out, switch off and completely recharge?
+Shepherd's hut with a hot tub in Devon: Ever felt the need to check out, switch off and completely recharge?
 Shepherd's Joy is a back-to-nature retreat that comes complete with hot-tub happiness.
 This very special place is totally tranquil and utterly irresistible.
 But don't just take our word for it - give it a try yourself.

 Breathe in.
 Breathe out.
 Breathe in.
 Breathe out.
 Nothing but sky, stars, the sound of silence and the freshest of fresh air.
 This, my friend, is the epitome of the get-away-from-it-all escape.